-Priority is given to non-farm businesses showcasing our region's agricultural bounty by sourcing ingredients directly from local farms.
-Additional priority is given to:
+Priority is given to non-farm businesses showcasing our region's agricultural bounty by sourcing a minimum of 25% of their raw ingredients directly from local farms.
+In addition, we may prioritize:

-- Business owners with a cultural connection to the products produced - Businesses with an adaptive or rotating menu to support farmers through all seasons - Startup businesses those who do not have a brick and mortar - Businesses with SNAP eligible products
+- Business owners with a cultural connection to the products produced. - Businesses with an adaptive or rotating products or menu to support farmers through all seasons. - Startup businesses those who do not have a brick and mortar. - Businesses with SNAP eligible products.